levitation-opensource/ai-safety-gridworlds/README.md

     - The subject of the presentation was describing why we should consider fundamental yet neglected principles from biology and economics when thinking about AI alignment, and how these considerations will help with AI safety as well (alignment and safety were treated in this research explicitly as separate aspects, which both benefit from consideration of aforementioned principles).
 These principles include homeostasis and diminishing returns in utility functions, and sustainability.
 Next I will introduce multi-objective and multi-agent gridworlds-based benchmark environments we have created for measuring the performance of machine learning algorithms and AI agents in relation to their capacity for biological and economical alignment.
 The benchmarks are now available as a public repo.
 At the end I will mention some of the related themes and dilemmas not yet covered by these benchmarks, and describe new benchmark environments we have planned for future implementation.
     - Recording: https://www.youtube.com/watch?v=DCUqqyyhcko
     - Slides: https://bit.ly/beamm

-# Related work

-* **BioBlue: Biologically and economically aligned AI safety benchmarks for LLM-s with simplified observation format** (Roland Pihlakas, Shruti Datta Gupta, Sruthi Kuriakose 2025) [repo](https://github.com/levitation-opensource/bioblue) and [PDF report](https://github.com/levitation-opensource/bioblue/blob/main/BioBlue%20-%20Biologically%20and%20economically%20aligned%20AI%20safety%20benchmarks%20for%20LLMs.pdf)
-* **Zoo to Gym Multi-Agent Adapter** - Enables you to convert a PettingZoo environment to a Gym environment while supporting multiple agents (MARL).
-Gym's default setup doesn't easily support multi-agent environments, but this wrapper resolves that by running each agent in its own process and sharing the environment across those processes. https://github.com/levitation-opensource/zoo_to_gym_multiagent_adapter

 # Acknowledgements